cjdbarlow/Part-One/temperature.md

             * At 100% relative humidity, no evaporative cooling will take place and the temperatures will be equal
             * As humidity decreases, evaporative cooling will cool the wet thermometer, and the temperature difference allows humidity to be determined

-##Humidification
-Humidification refers to increasing the water content of inspired patient gases.
-Methods of humidification can be:
-* Active
-* Passive

-###Heat-Moisture Exchange Filter
-* Small device placed into breathing circuit distal to patient y-piece
-* Constructed with several vanes of a **hygroscopic** material, causing water (and therefore heat) to be trapped on the patient side of the filter

-####Pros
-* Cheap
-* Easy to use
-* May contain anti-bacterial filter

-####Cons
-* Less effective than active methods
-* Increases dead space volume
-* Takes 15-20 minutes to become fully effective
-* May be blocked by secretions
-* Lasts 24 hours - inappropriate for long term ventilation

-###Active Humidification
-* Device which adds a heated sterile water bath to to the inspiratory limb of the circuit
-* Inspired gas typically achieves 100% relative humidity

-###Pros
-* Complete humidification achieved
-* Can be used indefinitely

-###Cons
-* Expensive
-* Water bath may lead to bacterial contamination

 ---
 ##References